One of the most difficult relationships I have ever experienced was the relationship I have with myself.

 If you’re dating someone special, and you think he could be a keeper, then you’ll wanna know everything you can about that person, including their baggage.
 It’s only fair that you know what’s holding them back from healing, breakthroughs, or any other future steps if you choose to move forward with them, right?

-The SAME EXACT THING should happen with yourself!
+The SAME EXACT THING should happen to yourself!

 Only, because you’ve experienced your pain from the baggage you’re holding onto, you are afraid of becoming vulnerable again to deal with it.